-The Hermit edged his mule toward the path, which continued just beyond the Hopi warriors.
-Pachu’a followed close behind, on foot.
-The Lord and the Lady brought up the rear, still mounted on their mules, she with her hand near the bowie knife she had strapped to her right calf, he with a hand on the pearl handle of his revolver.
+The Hermit edged his mule toward the path.
+Pachu’a followed closely behind.
+The Lord and the Lady brought up the rear, still mounted on their mules, she with her hand near the bowie knife she had strapped to her right calf, his hand rested on the pearl handle of his revolver.

 The Lady made a motion to pull ahead of her husband.
 When she did, her husband said, in a loud whisper,“Jenny, ride with me.
 I want to tell you something, in private.”
 She dutifully fell back, expecting a lecture about how she needed to be wary of natives.

 The Lord rubbed his face with his red kerchief, while steering his mule with his legs.
 He retied the damp kerchief, and then began to speak, tentatively, “I decided to embark on this adventure because I hoped that the dry climate would help to cure my … condition.
 I think that my plan has worked.
-I am feeling better than I have all year …” Out of the corner of her eye she saw him scratch a dried scab on his left hand with his right.
+I am feeling better than I have all year …” He scratched a dried scab on his left hand with his right.
 “I was thinking that tonight would be a good night for us to conceive an heir.”

 “We already have a daughter.”

 “You know what I mean.”
-She waited, he spoke again, “A male heir.”
+When she did not reply, he spoke again, “A male heir.”

 Lady Churchill snapped, “I think that it would be best to conceive our next child when you are fully recovered.”
 She glowered at her husband for an instant, and then kicked her legs into the side of her mount.
 Her mule sluggishly picked up its pace until she was once again beside the Hermit.
 Pachu’a fell back until he was abreast the Lord, who was moving forward very slowly.
 The native warriors walked in between.

 The Lady smiled tersely as she replied, “Let’s not dwell on my domestic problems, Monsieur Boucher.
-Most women have much more serious problems.
+Most women have much more serious problems than an unfaithful husband.
+For example poverty.
+I am rich and resourceful.
 I can cope.”
-She nudged her mule until she was in front of her guide.
+She nudged her mule and pulled away from the smiling Hermit.